Morichan/a_equal_1_and_2_and_3/README.md

 ```
 $ perl a_equal_1_and_2_and_3.pl
-True by changing Sigil!
+True by changing the Sigil!
-True by overloading operator!
+True by overloading an operator!
 ```